Corvette Specialties of MD West has rebuilt a massive amount of 1963 and 1964 Corvette Tachometers over the past 3 decades.

-We used to place a blob of solder in the back of the “tail”to get them to calibrate.
-Fortunately, we were able to locate an alternate supplier and the new pointer would calibrate properly.
+We used to place a blob of solder in the back of the “tail”, in order to achieve calibration.
+Fortunately, we were able to locate an alternate supplier, finding a new pointer that would calibrate properly.

 Most Tachometers that we receive retain that gold high cobalt magnet.
-In most cases, they can be reused.
+We are often able to reuse the original magnets.
 Some received a service previously and will not disassemble without breaking at the flare.
-Others could be worn or scored from lack of grease.
-In cases where we are able to reuse the magnet, we install a new jewel using the proper Circle Ess (Stewart Warner) mag- ne-press. (pictured below)
+Magnets are sometimes worn or scored from lack of grease.
+In cases where we are able to reuse the magnet, we install a new jewel using the proper Circle Ess (Stewart Warner) jewel replacement tool. (pictured below)

-This tool is nearly impossible to find and is special for this jewel replacement.
+This tool is nearly impossible to find.
+Manufactured specifically for this jewel replacement.
 We have two of these tools!
 (None for sale).
 The jewel replacement is critical.
 A worn jewel, (see pictures above) results in a noticeable “wobble”at the pointer hub.
 The magnet jewel acts as a lower bushing, or stabilizer for the pointer.

 In the case of a broken original tachometer speed cup we will either have good originals or carefully remove the hair spring from a broken speed cup and install on a reproduction part.
 The replacements do not have the proper spring to calibrate with the original gold magnet.

-Yes, AC devised this tachometer in 1962 and installed in 340 and 360 horsepower equipped cars.
+Yes, AC devised this tachometer in 1962 for usage in 1963 model year 340 and 360 horsepower equipped Corvettes.

 What was this about you ask?
 Chevrolet decides that there should be a warning buzzer.